Updated December 1, 2023

-- Under mortgage loans, the loan is secured, and the probability of default is comparatively low when compared with other loans as the loan to value ratio which is a crucial criterion in mortgage loans is low the higher the loan to value ratio the higher is the risk of the lender.
-Mortgage loans are generally has a property value of two times which is set as an industry benchmark.
-Mortgage loans generally have a fixed repayment schedule and have a low risk of default when compared to other loans and advances.
+- The loan is secured in mortgage loans, and the probability of default is comparatively low compared to other loans due to the low loan-to-value ratio, a crucial criterion in mortgage loans.
+The higher the loan-to-value ratio, the higher the risk of the lender.
+Mortgage loans generally have a property value of two times, which is an industry benchmark.
+Mortgage loans generally have a fixed repayment schedule and a lower default risk than other loans and advances.

-- The major difference between a Loan vs Mortgage is that a mortgage loan is always secure, and it has compulsory payments due.
+- The major difference between a Loan vs Mortgage is that a mortgage loan is always secure and has compulsory payments due.
 In contrast, on the other hand, loans are flexible in nature and are often unsecured in nature.

-- Mortgage loans are generally available in the market for a longer tenure which is usually more than a decade or can stretch up to 15 years.
-Also, as these loans are secured fully by the property, they bear generally a lower rate of interest when compared to a personal loan or an unsecured loan.
-On the other hand, normal loans have a shorter tenure and can be flexible in nature, also in some cases if an individual takes an unsecured loan or any loan from a relative or a friend then in that case the principal amount needs to be repaid whereas, the interest payment is foregone in such cases.
-Loans nature and tenure depend on case to case basis, which also depends on the end objective of the loan or where the funds will be deployed.
+- Mortgage loans are generally available in the market for a longer tenure, usually over a decade, or can stretch up to 15 years.
+Since the property fully secures these loans, they generally carry a lower rate of interest when compared to personal loans or unsecured loans.
+On the other hand, normal loans have a shorter tenure and can be flexible in nature; also, in some cases, if an individual takes an unsecured loan or any loan from a relative or a friend, then, in that case, the principal amount needs to be repaid whereas, the interest payment is foregone in such cases.
+Loans’ nature and tenure depend on case to case basis, which also depends on the end objective of the loan or where the funds will be deployed.